bparanj/coding-skill/_posts/2019-12-05-growth-mindset-the-right-perspective-on-failure.md

 ---
 layout: post
+title: Growth Mindset - The Right Perspective on Failure
 excerpt: How you deal with failures will determine whether you succeed in your career or not.
 Learn how to cope with challenges.
 Avoid the fixed mindset and adopt a growth mindset.
 ---